particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 ## Setting up an organization

-Currently the organization dashboard is in private beta.
-If you are interested in gaining access, please contact [hello@particle.io](mailto:hello@particle.io).
-The organization dashboard will be available to everyone in Fall 2015.

-Once you have access to create an organization from the Particle team, log into your dashboard at [dashboard.particle.io](https://dashboard.particle.io) and click on the "New Organization" button that appears in the navigation:
+Log into your dashboard at [dashboard.particle.io](https://dashboard.particle.io) and click on the "New Organization" button that appears in the navigation:

 ![Create a New Organization](/assets/images/new-organization-button.png)
 <p class="caption">Click the new organization button to start the process of setting up your organization</p>

-If you have been granted access into the private beta, you should see a modal appear asking you to give us some basic information about your organization.
+You should see a modal appear asking you to give us some basic information about your organization.
 You'll notice that this modal includes fields for adding a credit card.
 Don't worry! **Your card will not be charged**.
 Members of the private beta will have a 30-day trial period to use your organization dashboard.
 When your trial is up, we will begin charging $49 per team member per month.

 ![Create Organization Modal](/assets/images/new-organization-modal.png)
 <p class="caption">Setting up your organization.
 Your credit card won't be charged until the end of your free trial</p>